opentargets/gentropy/docs/contributing.md

     - You will need to specify additional parameters, some are mandatory and some are optional.
 Run with `--help` to see usage.
     - The script will provision the cluster and submit the job.
     - The cluster will take a few minutes to get provisioned and running, during which the script will not output anything, this is normal.
-    - Once submitted, you can monitor the progress of your job on this page: https://console.cloud.google.com/dataproc/jobs?project=open-targets-genetics-dev.
+    - Once submitted, you can monitor the progress of your job on this page:    .
     - On completion (whether successful or a failure), the cluster will be automatically removed, so you don't have to worry about shutting it down to avoid incurring charges.

 ## How to generate a local copy of the documentation
 Run `poetry run mkdocs serve`.
 This will generate the local copy of the documentation and will start a local server to browse it (URL will be printed, usually http://127.0.0.1:8000/).

+## How to run the tests
+Run `poetry run pytest`.

 ## Troubleshooting
 In some cases, Pyenv and Poetry may cause various exotic errors which are hard to diagnose and get rid of.
 In this case, it helps to remove them from the system completely before running the `make setup-dev` command.
 See instructions in [utils/remove_pyenv_poetry.md](utils/remove_pyenv_poetry.md).